Starto Entertainment: 2025

 It was reported that Snow Man would have 2 concerts in Japan National Stadium in 2025, making it the 3rd group from the former Johnny & Associates's debuted groups (after SMAP and Arashi) and the first of Starto Entertainment to perform there.
 The tour "Snow Man 1st Stadium Live Snow World" takes place on April 19 and 20 at the National Stadium and at Nissan Stadium in Kanagawa on June 7 and 8.

 On February 12, Starto announced that KAT-TUN would disband at the end of March, stating that since the company signed a contract with KAT-TUN in April 2024, it had been discussing with the members whether or not they would continue their activities and decided not to sign a second-year contract starting April 1.
 Member Kazuya Kamenashi would leave Starto as of March 31, while the remaining members, Yuichi Nakamaru and Tatsuya Ueda, would remain with Starto and continue their activities as individuals.

 On February 15, new members of Timelesz were announced.
-After a year-long audition process, five new members were selected from the general public: Shuto Inomata, Taiki Shinozuka, and Masaki Hashimoto, in addition to Takuto Teranishi and Yoshitaka Hara, who had previously worked as actors in Starto.
+After a year-long audition process, three new members were selected from the general public: Shuto Inomata, Taiki Shinozuka, and Masaki Hashimoto, in addition to Takuto Teranishi and Yoshitaka Hara, who had previously worked as actors in Starto.
 Timelesz continues as an eight-member group.

 On February 16, three new groups of trainees (Junior), ACEes, Key To Lit (read: Kiteretsu), and B & Zai (read: Banzai), were announced.
 The previously active groups Bi Shonen, HiHi Jets, and 7 Men Samurai were disbanded, and the members who had been there or in Shonen Ninja were selected for the new groups.

 After almost 2 years of no Starto artists on NHK programs, especially on music programs, Ae!
 Group participated on the broadcaster's music program "Uta Con" on March 25, 2025.
 The group has been the only Starto artist to appear on an NHK program (not counting asadora Anpan participation of Arashi's Kazunari Ninomiya, who is no longer a Starto member for individual activities).